New York, I Love You XOXO: Casting

-Several former cast members returned for the finale.
+Several former cast members returned for the series finale.
 Desmond Harrington reprised his role as Chuck's uncle, Jack Bass.
 News of Connor Paolo and Taylor Momsen's returns surfaced on October 16, 2012 when Kelly Rutherford posted on Instagram a picture of them on set.
 Katie Cassidy, Ella Rae Peck, Jessica Szohr, and Willa Holland also returned for small appearances.
 Long-time narrator Kristen Bell appeared in the episode as herself reading her lines alongside Rachel Bilson.
 On Bell's cameo Savage told: "It was really funny and very, very special to be shooting with her.
 She's an intimate part of our family but yet we never get to see her.
 To be able to make her a part of our storytelling just felt like the perfect way to crown her work with us over the years."
 She added: "If you’re going to have those two ladies together in a scene then we wanted to have fun and play to their strengths.
 So Josh Schwartz and I came up with the whole idea...
 To be able to have Kristen onscreen for the finale was great.
 And to have Rachel do it with her was just the icing on the cake."
 The episode also included cameo-appearances by New York City Mayor Michael Bloomberg and Lisa Loeb.
 Loeb, who had previously appeared in the show during the first season, ended up as Rufus' final partner.
 The writers made this choice so that he would not be alone but with someone from "his world", another musician.